PartyDAO/party-protocol/docs/governance.md

 ### Interoperability

-Our `TokenDistributor` contract was designed to work with parties, but a `Distribution` can be created for any contract that implements the `ITokenDistributorParty` interface.
+Party Protocol's `TokenDistributor` contract was designed to work with Parties, but a `Distribution` can be created for any contract that implements the `ITokenDistributorParty` interface.
 Implementors of the `ITokenDistributorParty` must implement `getDistributionShareOf(uint256 tokenId)` which returns how much of a distribution a particular tokenId should receive.
 Denominated in proportion to `1e18` (i.e. `0.5e18` represents 50%), as well as `ownerOf(uint256 tokenId)` which returns the owner of a tokenId.
 In the case of a `PartyGovernanceNFT`, the `getDistributionShareOf(uint256 tokenId)` defers to the ratio of the voting power of the specific `tokenId` against the `totalVotingPower`.

 When creating a distribution, implementing contracts are expected to transfer the tokens prior to calling the accompanying `create{Erc20Distribution,createNativeDistribution}` method in the same transaction.

 ### Emergency Actions

 `TokenDistributor` contains an `emergencyExecute` function that can perform an arbitrary delegatecall.
-This will only be called in a catastrophic scenario where the `TokenDistributor` must be decommissioned.
+This will only be called in an emergency scenario where the `TokenDistributor` must be decommissioned.
 It is restricted to the PartyDAO Multisig.
 The ability to call this function will be disabled after `emergencyExecuteDisabledTimestamp` has passed.

 ---

 ## Governance Lifecycle

-Governance in Parties follows a fairly traditional model, revolving around passing and executing proposals.
+Governance in Parties revolves around creating, passing, and executing proposals.
 Proposals have the following properties:

 - `maxExecutableTime`: A timestamp beyond which the proposal can no longer be executed.
 In the case of [multi-step proposals](#multi-step-proposals), this only restricts the first time the proposal is executed.
 - `cancelDelay`: Number of seconds after a proposal enters the `InProgress` state after which it can be forcibly interrupted and marked complete so another proposal can be executed.